-I mentioned earlier the Ollieburger, a Lum’s staple.
-The name derived from an Oliver in New York who sold the recipe to the KFC man, this is one of the points to revisit.
+I mentioned earlier the Ollieburger, a staple of Lum’s menu.
+It was named for an Oliver in New York who devised the recipe and cooking method.

-There was also Lum’s famous hot dog.
-It was billed as steamed, but really simmered, it seems – in beer.
-In fact, the dish stretches back to Lum’s origins as a hot dog emporium in the south Florida of the 1950s.
+And then there was Lum’s famous hot dog.
+It was billed as steamed in beer but was more simmered I think.
+The dish stretched back to Lum’s origins as a curb-side hot dog palace in 1950s south Florida.

-I’ve tried to cook hot dogs in beer before but never had clear success.
-Beer et Seq of course pours in the beer with fervour, usually of tongue-stripping qualities (the hops).
-The results were well, bitter and unbalanced.
+I had tried cooking hot dogs in beer before but without a clear success.
+Of course, Beer et Seq pours in the beer with fervour, usually of tongue-stripping qualities (all those hops!).
+The results were, well, bitter, and unbalanced.

-In researching Lum’s history I found what purports to be the original recipe for its hot dogs in beer.
-In the website Talk of the Villages seven years ago, “Senior Citizen” contributed a recipe he dubbed authentic.
+In researching Lum’s history I found what purports to be the original hot dog recipe.
+In Talk of the Village some seven years ago “Senior Citizen” contributed a recipe he dubbed authentic.

-In the Parafu site in 2018, the writer of that name repeated the same recipe, with photos and other details that add good interest.
-So I followed these recipes.
+In the Parafu site in 2018 the same recipe appears, with photos and other good details.
+So I followed their approach.

-It’s a blend of beer and water (1:2), caraway seed, powdered garlic, sugar, and sliced onion, simmered with the dogs for 15 minutes.
+It blends beer and water (proportions of 1:2), caraway seed, powdered garlic, sugar, and sliced onion.
+The mix is simmered with the dogs for 15 minutes.

-Senior Citizen knew the original dish in Florida and states that either a sauerkraut or chili topping was offered.
-The sauerkraut was apparently doused with sherry, and I can see this being really good.
+Senior Citizen knew the original dish in Florida and stated it came with a sauerkraut or chili topping.
+The kraut was doused with sherry, which I can see being really good.

-En dépit de mon français, Escoffier, it’s not.
-But good scoff, it is!
+Escoffier, it’s not.
+But good scoff, it is.

-*Madeira, not sherry, but that would work well too, surely.
+*Madeira, not sherry, but it should work well too.